 Nowadays it's very common for car manufacturers to develop mobile applications that allow you to control several aspects of your vehicle.
 The level of control that these apps give you is diverse.
 From the simple function of unlocking the car to the much more complicated action of summoning it to your location.

 As soon as you have apps that can interact with a car, questions arise related to how secure they are.
 If these apps can be hacked, it means that in extreme cases someone might be able to steal your vehicle.
-How can we enhance their protection?
+How can we enhance their mobile security?

 It's an obligation of vehicle manufacturers to improve their security.
 Since they operate in a Business-To-Consumer marketplace they should not rely on customer devices not being compromised.
 Approov integration can help defending against many known and demonstrated attack vectors.
 With the rise of autonomous cars and the increasing complexity of the functions that automotive apps provide, the need for robust security will continue to increase.